WomensLaw is not just for women. We serve and support all survivors, no matter their sex or gender.

 Child Welfare Information Gateway

-Database of state statutes and resources related to child abuse and neglect, domestic violence, and mandatory reporting.
+The Child Welfare Information Gateway is a database of state statutes and resources related to child abuse and neglect, domestic violence, and mandatory reporting.

 Childhelp provides services to victims and survivors of child abuse.
 Childhelp focuses efforts on prevention, intervention, treatment, and community outreach.
-Childhelp's prevention programs work with children, families, and communities to provide long-term education and increase awareness of abuse and neglect.
+Childhelp’s prevention programs work with children, families, and communities to provide long-term education and increase awareness of abuse and neglect.
 The intervention programs protect children from danger along several steps of crisis resolution.
-Childhelp's treatment programs provide treatment to severely abused, neglected, and at-risk children.
+Childhelp’s treatment programs provide treatment to severely abused, neglected, and at-risk children.
 Children in treatment programs are provided with therapy, support, education, and medical attention.
+Contact Childhelp online here.

 Justice for Children

 Justice for Children provides a full range of advocacy and services for abused and neglected children, including pro-bono legal advocacy, public policy monitoring, guidance through a complex child protective system, professional referrals, mental health services, court watch, research, education, and emotional support.
 Justice for Children’s Call Center helps when the child protection system fails to protect a child.
 They offer information, guidance and assistance to adults who are trying to keep the child safe.
 Their Pro Bono Legal program provides free legal help when it appears that a court or agency will return a child to an abusive situation.
 The Court Watch program sends observers to courts in cases where a known abuser might be on the verge of obtaining custody or unsupervised visitation.
 Contact Justice for Children online here.